Pipes of War

 Captain Clean and HyJean set off in the taxi for the hospital, leaving Mary alone in her little office.
 Mary liked that she got to stay in the base on her own, because it meant she could play her music over the speakers.
 Today she opted for a bit of Black Sabbath.

-‘Steffi, good to see you,’ said Captain Clean as he entered the patient’s room, heading straight for the antibacterial gel on the wall.
-He’d used every single gel dispenser on the way in, partly to keep his hands clean, but mainly to check they were all working properly after his complaints following his previous visit.
+‘Steffi, good to see you,’ said the captain as he entered the patient’s room, heading straight for the antibacterial gel on the wall.
+He had used every single gel dispenser on the way in, partly to keep his hands clean, but mainly to check they were all working properly after his complaints following his previous visit.

-They took Nelson back to their base, transporting him in a metal bathtub in the ambulance to contain the water.
-As they carried the bathtub through the ground floor of the community centre, the receptionist leaned over her desk to get a closer look.
-The weird world of the squad would often pass through the community centre reception – a lot of which could have gotten them kicked out – but fortunately the staff were quite naïve and would believe any old excuse, and HyJean was now an expert at excuses.
+The weird world of the squad would often pass through the community centre reception – a lot of which could have gotten them kicked out for breaking regulations – but fortunately the staff were very naïve and would believe any old excuse, and HyJean was now an expert at excuses.

 ‘Uh, it’s a charity thing,’ HyJean lied.
 ‘He’s doing a sponsored tour of the city in a bathtub.’